joelBIT/nes-emulator/README.md

 <br><br>
 :video_game: <b>Controls</b>
-- Support for controller 1 and 2 :heavy_check_mark:
+- Support for controller 1 and 2
 - It is possible to configure controller 1 and 2 (configuration is stored in local storage)

 <table>